Tuition & Fees

 Students eligible under AB540 may complete the California Dream Act Application at www.csac.ca.gov/dream_act.asp

-The health services fee is currently $19 per semester for spring and fall, and $16 for the summer session.
+The health services fee is currently $16 for the Summer 2018 session.
+Effective Fall 2018, the health services fee will be $20 per semester for fall and spring, and $17 for the summer session.

 The following students are exempt from the health services fee:

-- Students who meet the income standards for the California Board of Governor's Waiver (BOGW) - A Only.
+- Students who meet the income standards for the California College Promise Grant (CCPG) (formerly known as the California Board of Governor's Waiver (BOGW)) - A Only.

 - Students attending under an approved Apprenticeship Program.